coleifer/peewee/docs/peewee/models.rst

 Self-referential foreign keys
 -----------------------------

-When creating a heirarchical structure it is necessary to create a self-referential foreign key which links a child object to its parent.
+When creating a hierarchical structure it is necessary to create a self-referential foreign key which links a child object to its parent.
 Because the model class is not defined at the time you instantiate the self-referential foreign key, use the special string ``'self'`` to indicate a self-referential